Get your own Deep Cleaning House Checklist to help you organize your spring cleaning.

 To me, a clean home begins with the products you use — so I’m always looking for ways to eliminate toxins in my cleaning routine.
 All of Mrs. Meyer’s products are made with plant-derived ingredients and essential oils, so I can feel good using them around my family.

 In addition to Mrs. Meyer’s soaps and multi-surface spray, the spring cleaning set comes with a limited edition Grove Collaborative bubble-up brush with a beautiful wildflower print.
-Not only does it look beautiful sitting next to my sink, it also makes the task of doing dishes much more enjoyable!
+Not only does it look beautiful sitting next to my sink, but it also makes the task of doing dishes much more enjoyable!

 Now that sunny days are in the forecast, I’m all for anything that helps me get things done faster and have more time to enjoy the outdoors.